Aaron-Bopp/TIM/50_Projects/Using spaced repetition for your conceptual notes.md

 This means adding links to other notes, todo items, and updating any metadata like note status.

-# How I rate notes during daily spaced repetition review
+## How I rate notes during daily spaced repetition review
 [[Spaced Repetition (plugin)]] offer's three different levels of difficulty when reviewing notes: easy, good, and hard.
 These will set an interval of time before you review the note again.
 The interval is based on the note's previous difficulty and interval.
 Since we are using spaced repitition as a memory tool, we base our rating on how easily we could theoretically remember the note.
-This isn't an exact science, but this is the general process that I follow:
+This is mainly an intuitive process, but some hard rules have formed.
 ```mermaid
 flowchart TB;
  B[Am I surprised by the note title?]-->|Yes|Hard;